 Shipping and delivery

 Your other crucial task will be picking the shipping courier you are going to partner with.
 Since the courier is going to be a business partner, pick someone who can better represent your brand and business.
-Here are a few options you have for shipping and deliver.
+Here are a few options you have for shipping and delivery.

 1) Shipping within Shopify